 The PBC OL certificate is embedded within the MA Leadership and Organizational Development (MA LOD) program.
 Our assessment, therefore, is part of that program where we analyze/review the data for all LO's each year.
 We select one or two LO's to focus our efforts.
-This year we directed our attention to this LO.
+Because we directed our attention to this LO last year, and it is doing quite well, this LO was not a major focus this year.